-As did the ITIA, the AHO applied the same analysis for this Charge as that for Charges 1 to 5 for Mr Khudoiani.
-There were suspicious bets placed on go to deuce, the audio showed the game ending after but were entered into the PDA and there were also short periods of time between the points (18 and 14 seconds respectively).
-The ITIA submits that this is sufficient to establish on a balance of probabilities that facilitated the betting of third parties and thereby contrived the outcome of any part of an Event.
+As did the ITIA, the AHO applied the same analysis for this Charge as that for Charges 1 to 5 for Mr There were suspicious bets placed on Set 2, Game 5 to go to deuce, the audio showed the game ending after six points but eight were entered into the PDA and there were also short periods of time between the points (18 and 14 seconds respectively).
+The ITIA submits that this is sufficient to establish on a balance of probabilities that Mr. Movsisyan facilitated the betting of third parties and thereby contrived the outcome of any part of an Event.
 The AHO agrees.